graphcore/graphcore-cloud-tools/graphcore_cloud_tools/notebook_logging/README.md

 - Notebook details: number of cells, code being run and the output of the cells
 - Environment details

-You can disable logging at any time by running `%unload_ext gc_logger` from any cell.
+You can disable logging at any time by running `%unload_ext graphcore_cloud_tools.notebook_logging.gc_logger` from any cell.

 ```